How Often to Water Succulents - The Ultimate Guide

 OR you can get one from Amazon if that is easier for you.

-You can also use pots without a drainage hole, but then you must measure the amount of water in them.
+You can also use pots without a drainage hole, but then you must know the water requirements of that plant and measure the water amount in those pots.
 I’ll soon write a guide for it.
 But please let me know if interested.
 Audience feedback keeps us motivated ;).

 The Best Succulent Soil Mix